Probing soft signals of gravitational-wave memory with space-based interferometers: Summary and discussion

 \section{Summary and discussion}

-As predicted by general relativity, sources of high-frequency GWs can also produce soft signals in detectors sensitive only to low-frequency bands.
-Such signals take clean, universal forms, with the memory amplitudes as the only intrinsic parameters.
+As predicted by general relativity, oscillatory gravitational radiation is generally accompanied by a low-frequency component associated with GW memory.
+A measurement targeting only the oscillatory part is therefore incomplete.
+This component, however, can produce soft signals in detectors sensitive to low-frequency bands.
+At sufficiently low frequencies, such signals take clean, universal forms, with the memory amplitudes as the only intrinsic parameters.
 We have investigated the prospects for detecting such signals with future space-based interferometers, through observations of individual events and the stochastic background.
 For a single event, the SNR in LISA, Taiji and TianQin can reach 10 for a displacement memory of amplitude $\sim 10^{-20}$.
-Such a signal could potentially be produced by compact binary scatterings, supernovae, Gamma-ray bursts, or certain dark transients.
+Such signals could arise from compact-binary scatterings, supernovae, gamma-ray bursts, or certain dark transients (including subsolar-mass BBH mergers).
 The SNR of a single event in BBO can reach 10 for a displacement memory of amplitude $\sim 10^{-24}$.
-Such signals are generically expected from stellar-mass compact binary mergers, due to the nonlinear nature of gravity.
+Such signals are generically expected from stellar-mass compact binary mergers.
 We examine the parameter-estimation precision for soft displacement-memory signals using simulated Bayesian analyses.
-To characterize the deviation of the GW spectrum from the zero-frequency limit or an exact soft waveform (e.g., in compact binary mergers), an effective correction factor can be introduced.
-We examine such corrections in realistic examples of compact binary scattering and quasi-circular BBH mergers, and find that the soft waveform can still serve as an effective template in these cases.
-A large number of unresolvable soft signals can also form a stochastic gravitational-wave background.
+The deviation of the GW spectrum from an exact soft waveform can be characterized by a complex correction factor.
+We examine such corrections in realistic examples of compact binary scattering and quasi-circular BBH mergers, and find that the soft waveform may still serve as an effective template in the presence of relatively large corrections.
+Many unresolvable soft signals can also form a stochastic gravitational-wave background.
 For displacement memory, the resulting background is expected to follow a strain power spectral density $S_h\propto f^{-2}$.
-We evaluate the corresponding SNR of the signal power spectrum at the planned detectors considered in this paper.
+We evaluate the corresponding SNR of the signal power spectrum for the considered detectors.
 Our results indicate that soft signals from bursts with memory can be promising targets for space-based gravitational-wave detection.

 In this paper, we only consider the soft memory signals in general relativity, but they may also arise in additional GW polarization modes~\cite{Tahura_2021,Hou_2021,Heisenberg_2023}.
 Similar signals could arise from massless or ultralight dark radiation, as discussed in Appendix~\ref{appendix_B}.
 The relevant templates can be readily constructed, and the distinguishability analysis can be performed.
 Finally, soft memory signals that extend to sufficiently high frequencies can, in principle, be jointly observed by ground-based and space-based detectors, providing complementary information about the spectrum.
 The possible soft memory signals associated with a GW event observed by a ground-based detector can also be searched for with space-based detectors.